vinilsilv/angular-ngrx-study/README.md

 # Angular Study

-A project to study Angular.
+A collection of projects to study Angular.